better-payment/bp-plugin-shopware6-api2/README.md

 ## Support

-Regarding any feature requests or bug reports, please contact helpdesk@betterpayment.de.
+Regarding any feature requests or bug reports, please contact helpdesk@betterpayment.de or open an issue in our [issue board](https://github.com/better-payment/bp-plugin-shopware6-api2/issues).